 Most significantly, the majority of Americans now support equality.

-All of this is probably why National Coming Out Day seems to no longer carry the significance or the general notice that it once did.
+All this is probably why National Coming Out Day seems to carry less significance than it once did.
 But until every child can come out to his or her parents without fear of reprisal or abandonment, and until everyone can participate fully in society without discrimination, I think we still need it.

 © 2017 Dave Hughes